bappyasif/edutainment_game_based_on_animal_trivia/README.md

 ### Hard

 Same gameplay but with a twist!
 Aside from the first statement, you'll also get what we call a "twister".
-You'll also be given a "condition" and you'll need to decide if the two statements satisfy that.
+You'll also be given a "law prompt" at top of "question statement" and you'll need to decide if those two statements when check against our provided "Truth-Table" where it falls into.

+## Example
+    [] Easy:

+        Question Statement: Humans are mammals
+        Explanation: Yes, humans fall under Mammals category among animal kingdom Correct Answer: True

+    [] Hard:

+        Law Used: Implication Rule
+        Question Statement: Humans are mammals   => True Twister Statement: Humans can also breath under water  => False Twister Explanation: No, Question statement, lets denote this as "A" and Twister Statement, lets denote this as "B", and here A does not implies B so Implication of A and B is False  ==> e.g. True and False "Implies" False
+        Correct Answer: False

 ## Preview